4.1. Set traffic control (tcset

 -V, --version show program's version number and exit

---tc-command display tc commands to be executed and exit. these
+--tc-command display tc commands to be executed and exit. these commands are not actually executed.

 --debug for debug print.